-Glastonbury yoga teacher guilty of murdering lodger
+Glastonbury yoga teacher Dawn Lewis guilty of murdering lodger

 Lewis will be sentenced on Friday and Judge William Hart told her to expect a life sentence.

-"The remaining question is what is the minimum term - the normal starting point in a murder would be one of 15 years," he said.

-"But this is a case where a knife was taken to the scene, so the starting point is 25 years," he added.
+The court heard Mr Richards had asked Lewis to marry him, despite her being gay and in a relationship.
+She said he grew jealous of all of her male friends.

+She told the court his behaviour became "stalkerish" and he intentionally walked in on her in the shower or in bed, even when he knew she was having sex.

-During the trial, the court heard Richards had served time in prison for stabbing his ex-wife to death in front of their two children in 2002 while in the grip of mental illness.
+During the trial, the court heard Mr Richards had served time in prison for stabbing his ex-wife to death in front of their two children in 2002 while in the grip of mental illness.

 Mr Richards served 10 years for manslaughter and was released in 2011.

-He had been living in council housing in Street, Somerset, before moving in with Lewis - whom he had known for about 12 years - in December last year.
+He had been living in council housing in Street, Somerset, before moving in with Lewis.

-Angry text messages shown to the jury revealed their relationship had rapidly deteriorated in the five months they lived together.
+Friends of Lewis said she had previously discussed at a dinner party how she might get away with murder by stabbing someone then turning the knife on herself.

+Peter Bredell told the court on Wednesday that in a video call a few days before the killing, Ms Lewis told him: "I am going to stab him and stab myself".

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk